14 April 2013

 When the disciples came ashore after the miraculous catch of fish they found a charcoal fire ready with fish cooking on it.
 You may remember that it was around a charcoal fire when Peter was warming himself that he betrayed Jesus 3 times.
 Now Jesus is telling Peter that he is fully forgiven for his betrayals but before Jesus can allow him to shepherd the flock he wants to hear directly from Peter if he loves him.

-Jesus asks Peter 3 times ‘Do you love me?’
-This threefold question and answer do not imply that Jesus has doubts about Peter but that Peter’s love for Jesus is sincere and that he has the devoted love for Jesus, which is at the heart of all true discipleship.
+Jesus asks Peter three times ‘Do you love me?’
+This question, asked three times, and answer do not imply that Jesus has doubts about Peter but that Peter’s love for Jesus is sincere and that he has the devoted love for Jesus, which is at the heart of all true discipleship.
 Jesus wants to hear the reply from Peter himself.
 Jesus then tells Peter to feed his lambs (the weaker members of the community), to feed his sheep (the stronger ones) and to care for all of them.
 This is the role of the shepherd.

 This is a very important exchange because it reveals to us what the essence of Christianity is.
 Is it not true to say that Christianity is a person, Jesus Christ and so it is about our relationship with him and all that involves?
 So why do I go to Mass on Sunday or why do I try and keep the commandments?
 Is it because I think I may go hell or that God will punish me, which is untrue?
 Or is it because of my relationship with Jesus?
 If so who is the Jesus I relate to?
 Who really is Jesus for me?
 How well do I know him?
 Can I have a deep relationship with someone if I do not know him/her very well?
 How do I deepen any relationship?
 Is it not by spending time with the person and getting to know him/her?